 - Lightly drizzle with EVOO, add a sprinkle of sugar, salt and pepper.

 - Roast for around 2-2½ hours, or until the tomatoes are lightly dried and darkened.
 They will shrink to about half of their original size and should not be wet.
 Remove from the oven when done and set aside on a clean dish to cool.

 - Drain the cheese, pat dry and cut into ½ in slices.
 Layer tomato slices alternately with cheese slices on a dish and scatter the basil on top or create individual plates.
 Sprinkle lightly with salt and pepper and drizzle lightly with olive oil.
 Serve at room temperature.

-Please RATE these recipes, if you have enjoyed them, or add a LIKE or COMMENT — clickable at the top of each story.
+Please LIKE this blog, if you have enjoyed it, or add a COMMENT — clickable at the top of each story.
 Click on the FOLLOW button at the bottom of the page if you would like to receive email notifications of new articles.